 The PUCT adopted new P.U.C.
 Subst.
-R. §25.53 on February 25, 2022, which requires that each utility file an emergency operations plan (EOP) and executive summary under this section by April 18, 2022.
+R. §25.53 on February 25, 2022, which requires that each utility file an emergency operations plan (EOP) and executive summary under this section by March 15th of each calendar year.
 A complete, unredacted copy of this plan is available at the Company's main office for inspection by the PUCT or its staff.
 The rule is provided at the link below.